mamontov-cpp/dukpp-03/README.md

 ```
 ...and we are ready to start binding functions and classes.

-## Binding classes and structures to be used in script
+## Binding classes and structures to be used in JavaScript

 Let's start by having struct: